Operator size growth in Lindbladian SYK

 \section{Acknowledgments}

-We are grateful to Budhaditya Bhattacharjee, Hyun-Sik Jeong, Changan Li, Shao-Kai Jian, Pratik Nandy, Tanay Pathak, and Pengfei Zhang, for helpful discussions.
-Ren\'e Meyer and ZYX acknowledge funding by DFG through the Collaborative Research Center SFB 1170 ToCoTronics, Project-ID 258499086—SFB 1170, as well as by Germany's Excellence Strategy through the W\"urzburg‐Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ‐ ct.qmat (EXC 2147, project‐id 390858490).
+We are grateful to Budhaditya Bhattacharjee, Yu Chen, Antonio M. García-García, Hyun-Sik Jeong, Shao-Kai Jian, Changan Li, Pratik Nandy, Cheng Peng, Tanay Pathak, Jacobus J. M. Verbaarschot, Zhenbin Yang, Pengfei Zhang, and Jie-ping Zheng for helpful discussions.
+Ren\'e Meyer and ZYX acknowledge funding by DFG through the Collaborative Research Center SFB 1170 ToCoTronics, Project-ID 258499086-SFB 1170, as well as by Germany's Excellence Strategy through the W\"urzburg‐Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ‐ ct.qmat (EXC 2147, project‐id 390858490).
 ZYX also acknowledges support from the National Natural Science Foundation of China under Grant No.~12075298.